Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 See RFC 8252 for more information on implementation of native applications.

-## Flow for authentication
+## Flow for authorization
 A Client wishes to send a request to an API, on behalf of the User.
-The API requires to have a trusted identification of the User, before providing the Service.
+The API requires to have a trusted identification and *authorization* of the User, before providing the Service.
 A Client has pre-registered with the Authorization Endpoint and has been assigned a client_id.

 The normal flow, that is without any error handling, is described below.

 ### Step 1.
-Authorization / authentication initiation
+Authorization initiation
 As the client does not yet have a (valid) access token for this Service, it's first step is to obtain one.
 Therefor it sends an Authorization Request to the Authorization Server's Authorization Endpoint.
 It does so by redirecting / initiating the user-agent with the Authorization Request to the Authorization Endpoint.
-The Authorization / Authentication request holds further details, as specified in this profile.
+The Authorization request holds further details, as specified in this profile.

 ### Step 2.
-Authorization / authentication Request
+Authorization Request
-The user-agent sends the Authorization / Authentication request to the Authentication Endpoint.
+The user-agent sends the Authorization request to the Authorization Endpoint.
 The Authorization Server receives and validates the request.

 ### Step 3.
-User Authentication and consent
+User Authorization and consent
-The Authorization authenticates the User and obtains consent by the User for using the client to access the Service.
+The Authorization Server identifies the Resource Owner (often, but not necessarily, the User) and obtains authorization and consent from the Resource Owner for using the client to access the Service.
-The method and means for authentication, as well as how to obtain consent of the User, are implementation specific and explicitly left out of scope of this profile.
+The method and means for identification, as well as how to obtain authorization and consent from the Resource Owner for the request, are implementation specific and explicitly left out of scope of this profile.
+Note that if the User and Resource Owner are one and the same, the Autorization Server will have to authenticate the User in order to reliably identify the User as Resource Owner before obtaining the authorization and consent.

 ### Step 4.
 Authorization Grant
 Note: applicable to the Authorization Code Flow only.
 The Authorization Server redirects the user-agent back to the Client, with a Authorization Response.
-This Authorization Response holds an Authorization Grant and is send to the `redirect_uri` endpoint from the Authorization / Authentication request.
+This Authorization Response holds an Authorization Grant and is send to the `redirect_uri` endpoint from the Authorization request.

 ### Step 5.
 Access Token Request
 Note: applicable to the Authorization Code Flow only.